function1/microsite2020/README.md

 #

 ### Known Issues
-- Site defaults need to be configured
+- Site defaults are not configurable
-- add icons to sidebar
+- Sidebar does not have custom icons
-- add security / roles
-- images for start menu items need to be added
+- Images for start menu items need to be added
-- move blueprint images to new location
+- Blueprint images should be moved to a new location
-- remove unused site artifacts
+- Unused site artifacts should be deleted
-- switch to generic skin
-- add labels for "watch now" "listen now" and other static strings.
+- Hard-coded text - "watch now" and "listen now" - should be replaced with localizable constant strings.
-- add new item through node picker puts all nodes directly into /components - fix to position similar to quickLinks
+- Node picker "add new" needs to position content in a location similar to QuickLinks
-- add required flags on last few types
-- ensure that field default settings / sizes match conventions
-- display body of press release in new press release detail template
-- add hyphen to all content type names

 ### Planned Future Features
+- Display body of press release in new press release detail template
+- Add security / roles
+- Switch to generic skin
 - Photo Gallery Support 3-col-featured-photo-gallery
 - Venue support
 - Event support